Purehealth Launches Emirati Women Chapter To Empower National Talent

-(MENAFN- Dubai PR Network) Emirati women selected to receive mentorship from inspirational female leaders during initial pilot phase.
+(MENAFN- Mid-East) Emirati women selected to receive mentorship from inspirational female leaders during initial pilot phase.

 The Emirati Women's Chapter has been created with a clear mission to foster the advancement of Emirati women across every sector of society, aligning with PureHealth's commitment to bolstering the UAE's Emiratisation agenda.
 The inaugural pilot of EWC, will offer 28 Emirati women the opportunity to work alongside mentors to achieve their goals, contributing to the UAE's societal and economic advancement.
 Each participant will receive invaluable guidance and support throughout the programme.
 Once they have completed the programme, participants will have the chance to become mentors themselves, actively contributing to the creation of future success stories and paying it forward to other Emirati women.